AurelieDuynslaeger/AurelieDuynslaeger/README.md

 - **May 2024 – October 2024**: Specialized in **React & JavaScript application development** (Bac+3/4) with OpenClassrooms.

 ## 🔥 Freelance Developer
-Since **January 2025**, I have been working as a **freelance frontend developer**, helping businesses build modern, high-performance web applications.
+Since **January 2025**, I have been working as a **freelance frontend developer**, especialized in React & Next.Js, helping businesses build modern, high-performance web applications.

 ## 🌱 Currently learning
 - **AI Agents with Hugging Face** to push my skills further with AI
 - **UX/UI Design & SEO** to create user-friendly and performing experiences
+- Digital Marketing

 💬 Always open to discussions, collaborations, and knowledge sharing!
 Feel free to reach out.